 ROE is one of the most significant indicators of a firm's profitability and potential growth.
 Companies with substantial ROE's have greater ability to reinvest in their business and take cash withdrawals.
-One of the advantages of the DuPont model is that it incorporates aspects of both the income statement and balance sheet to analyze profitability.
+One of the advantages of using the DuPont model to calculate ROE is that it incorporates aspects of both the income statement and balance sheet to analyze profitability.

 Net Profit Margin = Profit/Sales

 The first component of the DuPont formula is a company’s net profit margin, which is simply a firm's net profit divided by sales revenue.
 Of course, the greater the margin, the better as this is a clear

 The second component is Total Asset Turnover, which measures a company’s ability to convert assets into revenue.
 A higher asset turnover ratio signals a company’s efficient use of converting assets into revenue.
 However, firms with a higher asset turnover generally experience lower profit margins as the trade off to quicker sales is decreased pricing power.
 Similarly, firms with higher profit margins, such as those in retail industries, exhibit lower asset turnover ratios, due to competitive pricing strategies.

 The final component of the DuPont formula is Financial Leverage as measured by Assets divided by shareholders’ Equity.
 By increasing financial leverage through increased debt (and tax deductible interest payments), a firm can increase its ROE.
 Increasing financial leverage through increased debt, however, affects a firm's riskiness; the greater the amount of debt a firm takes on, the greater the potential risk and reward.
 Thus, the tradeoff between risk and reward must be carefully analyzed.